pubkey/rxdb/docs-src/docs/quickstart.md

 }).exec();
 ```

-More Mango query examples can be found [here](./rx-query.html#examples).
+More Mango query examples can be found at the [RxQuery Examples](./rx-query.html#examples).
 In addition to the `.find()` RxQuery, RxDB has additional query methods for fetching the documents you need:

 - [findOne()](./rx-collection.md#findone)
 - [findByIds()](./rx-collection.md#findByIds)